 In order to grow a Miyawaki forest, follow these simple steps and make sure to take care of your little saplings for the next one year, after which they will grow on their own with minimum to no weed infestation.

-- Make a list of the native species of trees growing around your region.
-Then choose an area big enough to be dug down, preferably 3 metres is the minimum.
+- Make a list of the native species of trees growing around your region by surveying the real forest.
+Then choose an area big enough to be dug down.
 You can choose according to the available space.

 - Remove the weeds and debris and dig a 1 metre pit.
 Keep a mix of natural soil enhancers such as water retainers, mulch, etc. ready and then pour it in an alternate fashion along with the earth dug out.

 - Pouring the natural soil mix and dug out earth will lead to loosening of the soil.
 Prepare a mound and then plant the saplings